zahraaAed/Module04-ExpansionProjectAssessment/Back-End/README.md

    - Create APIs for user registration and login.
    - Use bcrypt for password hashing.
-   - Differentiate between regular users(view only) and registered meme creators.
+   - Differentiate between regular users(view only) and registered product creators.

 2. **Product Creation API**: